 The role of the line manager is vital in managing long-term absence, but other interventions are also important.
 These include:

-- occupational health involvement and proactive measures to support staff health and well-being
+- The role of occupational health services and proactive measures to support staff health and wellbeing.

 There are five typical elements in the recovery and return-to-work process:

-- regular evaluation with the employee about how they are adjusting to being back at work.
+- Regular evaluation with the employee about how they are adjusting to being back at work.